 Pneumatic Mask Dispensing

-Pneumatic dispensing systems reduce the variability in the application process, and open up the possibility of automatic dispensing.
+Pneumatic dispensing systems reduce the variability in the application process.
 When using a pneumatic dispensing system, mask is pressurized with either compressed air or nitrogen and pushed through a dispensing tip.
-For this type of application method, clogged tips are the biggest headache.
+Clogged tips are the biggest headache with this method.

 Many masks have high shear-curing, which means pressure accelerates the curing process.
 If that is the case, the mask will tend to clog the dispensing tip as the pressure increases.
 WonderMASK P peelable mask, or WonderMASK WSOL and WonderMASK W washable masks have high shear curing, so will avoid this problem.